 Harrogate Yorkshire Tea

-It is immensely fitting that Harrogate a small town in Yorkshire, North England should have a tea named after it.
-You should now be wondering why that may be so, and of course I will tell you.
+It is immensely fitting that Harrogate, a small town in Yorkshire, North England, should have a tea named after.
+It would help if you now wondered why that might be so, and of course, I will tell you.

-The wells became an attraction and visitors flocked to ‘take the waters’ at Harrogate, turning the small town into a Spa destination.
-This in turn created a proliferation of tea shops, the most famous being Betty’s.
-To this day a visit to the town is not complete without stopping at Betty’s for tea and some exceedingly good cakes.
+The wells became an attraction, and visitors flocked to ‘take the waters’ at Harrogate, turning the small town into a Spa destination.
+This, in turn, created a proliferation of tea shops, the most famous being Betty’s.
+To this day, a town visit is not complete without stopping at Betty’s for tea and some exceedingly good cakes.
 Tea served in Harrogate certainly has a delicious taste.

-I learned my tea making skills at an early age and my passion for tea has never wavered in fact continues to grow.
+I learned my tea-making skills at an early age, and my passion for tea has never wavered.
+In fact, it continues to grow.
 My life is very different now, but each new day starts with a cup of Harrogate tea, taking me back to those times in the Yorkshire town.
-Thanks mum.
+Thanks, mum.
 This is certainly a special tea from a special town.
-Be sure to share Harrogate, Yorkshire tea with all your visitors.
+Be sure to share Harrogate Yorkshire tea with all your visitors.